syntax-syndicate/c15t-consent-framework/.github/CONTRIBUTING.md

   - New features
   - Large-scale refactoring
   - Architecture changes
-  - *Wait for an consent.management team member to remove the `needs-approval` label*
+  - *Wait for an c15t.com team member to remove the `needs-approval` label*

 - ✅ **Can Start Immediately:**
   - Bug fixes